September 23, 24, 25, 30, October 1, 2

 directed by Laura W. Andruski

-Elizabeth Bennet and Mr. Darcy fall in love all over again—in this romantic deconstruction of Austen’s beloved novel.
+Elizabeth Bennet and Mr. Darcy fall in love all over again—in this romantic reimagining of Austen’s beloved novel.
 Playfully reinvented with modern-day characters literally stepping off the page to blog, google, and tweet, this homage to one of the world’s most popular love stories is delivered with humor, wit, and just a little sass.

 April 2023: 28, 29, 30,